LakshmiPriyaDiwakar2706/A-Guide-to-EDA-and-Data-Viz-in-Python/README.md

 # A-Guide-to-EDA-and-Data-Viz-in-Python

 ## Project Overview
 This project explores the Chicago Park District Event Permits dataset, available from the City of Chicago's official website.
-The focus is on mastering Exploratory Data Analysis (EDA) processes and employing Plotly for creating interactive visualizations, which could eventually be integrated into a dashboard hosted on a Jekyll webpage.
+The focus is on mastering Exploratory Data Analysis (EDA) processes and employing Plotly for creating interactive visualizations, which could eventually be integrated into a dashboard hosted on a Jekyll webpage

 ## Methods and Tools Employed
 * Data Acquisition: Utilizing APIs to fetch real-time data directly in JSON format, avoiding static files like CSV or Excel.